-From readers who do not support my conclusion to readers who were offended that I even debated the topic when there is so much overpopulation, this topic is clearly important to you all.
+From readers who do not support the conclusions herein to readers who were offended that I even debated the topic when there is so much overpopulation, this topic is clearly important to you all.

-But dismissing the topic out of hand on either side does not do any topic justice.
+But dismissing the topic out of hand on either side does not do the circumstances surrounding this justice.

-It important to continue to hear all arguments on both sides of every topic rather than close our eyes once you’ve made up your mind.
+It is important to continue to hear all arguments on both sides to the topic rather than close our eyes once we believe we have made up our minds.

 I started this article with a personal opinion about the importance of spaying and neutering.